UnderwareDesign

 What is Play-Pic2Map?

-It's a tool to assist PlayBASIC users, convert Image into something that can be drawn as a map.
-The user loads the image into the program and it exports a tile map, and an image containing the unique blocks used.
+It's a tool to assist PlayBASIC programmers convert large Images into something that can be drawn as a PlayBASIC map.
+The programmer loads the source image into the program and it exports a tile map, and an image containing the unique blocks used.

 Features